denizhadzi/BILLS-/README.md

 #### Video Demo: <https://www.youtube.com/watch?v=gduvhIyx5ws>
 #### Description:

-Hello, my name is Deniz and I'm from Maribor, Slovenia.
-I'm a civil engineer and recently I have set a goal for my self to learn programming.
-I have made this project so it can help me collect and send all the invoices costs for my apartment to my tenants in a couple of clicks.
+My name is Deniz, and I'm a civil engineer from Maribor, Slovenia who set a goal for myself to learn programming.

+To help me collect and send all the invoices costs for my apartment to my tenants with ease, I created a locally hosted web application for personal use.

-This project is a locally hosted web application for my personal use where I can automatically collect all of the invoices for my apartment (in Slovenian: ELEKTRO (electricity invoice),  PLIN (gas invoice), RTV(TV invoice), STANINVEST (building supervisor invoice), TELEMACH (internet provider invoice) from my Gmail labels and show them on my webpage.
+The web application automatically collects all the invoices for my apartment, including electricity, gas, TV, building supervisor, and internet provider invoices from my Gmail labels and displays them on my webpage.

 Technologies used: